How to Test Golf Cart Batteries with a Multimeter (Guide)

 To get an accurate reading of your battery’s capacity, you must first configure your multimeter to read DC voltage.
 This can be done by selecting the appropriate setting on the device’s dial.
 Once configured, connect the leads to the battery terminal posts.
 The positive lead should be connected to the positive post and vice versa.

 Next, look at your multimeter display window to see what reading is indicated.
-A reading of 12.6 volts or higher indicates that a fully charged battery is present while 12.4 volts or less indicates a discharged battery.
+A 12.6 volts or higher reading indicates a fully charged battery is present, while 12.4 volts or less indicates a discharged battery.

-If a lower than normal reading is noted, try charging your battery for 24 hours and retesting it with the multimeter to see if this brings its voltage back up again.
+If a lower-than-normal reading is noted, try charging your battery for 24 hours and retesting it with the multimeter to see if it brings its voltage back up.

 Step # 5 – Connect the Probes to the Battery

-In this step, you will make sure that the two probes of your device are correctly connected to the battery.
-You need to connect the red probe to the positive terminal and the black probe to the negative terminal.
-The positive terminal is denoted by a “+” sign, while the negative terminal is denoted by a “-” sign or a “–” sign.
-You can also identify them by their colors; red color indicates positive and black color indicates negative.
+In this step, you will ensure that the two probes of your device are correctly connected to the battery.
+You must connect the red probe to the positive terminal and the black probe to the negative terminal.
+A “+” sign denotes the positive terminal, while the negative terminal is denoted by a “-” sign or a “–” sign.
+You can also identify them by color; red indicates positive, and black indicates negative.

-You need to use crocodile clips for connecting your device with the battery terminals.
-If you do not have crocodile clips, you can use small jumper wires for connecting your device with the battery terminals.
-However, it is recommended that you use crocodile clips for connecting your device with the battery terminals as it is more convenient and less prone to errors.
-(1)
+You must use crocodile clips to connect your device to the battery terminals.
+If you do not have crocodile clips, you can use small jumper wires to connect your device to the battery terminals.
+However, using crocodile clips to connect your device to the battery terminals is recommended, as it is more convenient and less prone to errors.

 Step # 6 – To Test the Battery, Put it Under a Slight Load

-In order to get a reading from the multimeter, you need to put a load on the battery.
+To get a reading from the multimeter, you need to put a load on the battery.
 This can be accomplished by simply turning on the headlights of the golf cart.
 With the meter set to DC volts and the negative lead connected, touch the positive lead with the other hand.
 The voltage should be between 6 and 8 volts.
 If not, the battery may need recharging or replacing.
-(2)

 If your batteries are wired in series (the positive of one battery is connected directly to the negative of another), you will have to do this for each individual battery.
-If they are wired in parallel (all positives together and all negatives together), you can check any single battery.
+If they are wired in parallel (all positives and negatives), you can check any single battery.

 References